Updated January, 2020 — (originally published April 23, 2013) — Note: This is Part 7 of our “Retirement 101” series.

 Chile.
 Best place to live in South America.
 Has a strong economy, stable government.

 Belize and the Honduras were mentioned by several people as places to avoid.
 Likewise some of the countries on our top 10 list had their detractors (and supporters).
 Those included Mexico (too dangerous), Costa Rica (no bargain), and Croatia (corruption and crime).
 We recommend you read the actual Comments to our “Top 10 International Places to Retire” to get more perspective.

 The next time you read an article or get an email about some incredible international place to retire – stop.
 Think about the factors discussed here.
-Ecuador, Panama, etc. might be retirement paradise – but there are 2 sides to every story.
+A country might be retirement paradise – but there are 2 sides to every story.
 Make sure you know both.